OpenBanking-Brasil/mock-api/README.md

-## Getting started to run in the cloud using PWD - Play with Docker
+## Option 2 - Getting started to run in the cloud using PWD - Play with Docker
 1. Access [PWD](https://labs.play-with-docker.com/) and start a new session with your [Docker Hub](https://hub.docker.com/) credentials.

 ![Figura 2](/img/fig-02.jpg)